dkodotcom/alpha-tabs/README.md

 ## About

-Have you ever found yourself with multiple windows, each window with so many tabs open, you don't even see the icon?
-As a junior dev, I had a million things up on queue to learn- so many tabs that served me as a reminder.
 This is a chrome extension to sort your tabs alphabetically.
 This project was inspired by Nagisa Day, a friend who also helped mentor me with this project, to create a fun and efficient way to stay organized :)

 ## In Progress